 Some burnishing compounds even help to temper down the abrasiveness of media against themselves.

-Appropriate choice of mass finishing compound can, therefore, go a long way impacting on the efficiency of the media used.
+Appropriate choice of mass finishing compound can, therefore, go a long way impacting the efficiency of the media used.

-Water Flow rate and Drainage Rate:
+Water Flow Rate and Drainage Rate:

 Optimum water flow in mass finishing machine is normally set at 1-1/2 to 2 gallons of water-compound solution per cubic foot of the machine capacity, per hour of operation.